xn--nding-jua/XFBAPE/README.md

 There are several options to control the system:
 * WiFi via integrated Webinterface
 * UART via FBAPE.EXE
-* via ASCII-commands via UART
+* via ASCII-commands via UART and Ethernet

+As the Ethernet-Contoller is connected only to the SAMD21, the webinterface of the NINA-W102 cannot be accessed.
+Maybe we can change this in a later design.
+But for now the ethernet-port is limited to plain ASCII-commands.